Albonycal/blog.albony.xyz/content/posts/living-offgrid.md

 But this thrill is somewhat minimised by the city environment.

 Away from the civilisation in a lovely farmland?
-Now we are taking!
+Now we are talking!

 ![Picture taken at the farm we had](/image_2024-06-13T18-29-16Z.png)